 The locomotive was moved to the Dartmouth Steam Railway in February 2019.

 In September 2019 the East Somerset Railway announced that they were close to completing a deal with the Dartmouth Steam Railway to restore. the locomotive.
 As part of the arrangement 4110 will operate on the East Somerset Railway for three years following its restoration.
-The locomotive is planned to be moved to Cranmore on the East Somerset Railway in January 2020 and restoration work will start straight away.
+The locomotive moved to Cranmore on the East Somerset Railway in January 2020 and restoration work was planned to start straight away.

-Following the restoration the locomotive will be based on the East Sussex Railway for three years.
+Following the restoration the locomotive will be based on the East Somerset Railway for three years.

 |Home Base||Current Status||Owner|